AtomicAlbatross/esPass/README.md

     - [NimBLE](https://github.com/h2zero/NimBLE-Arduino) by h2zero

     To finish the software side of the setup, download the [esp32-Encrypt helper functions](https://github.com/josephpal/esp32-Encrypt) by josephpal.
-Copy the file `src/Cipher.cpp` and `src/Cipher.h` into the main Keypass folder.
+Copy the file `src/Cipher.cpp` and `src/Cipher.h` into the main esPass folder.

-3. Finally, review the settings in the `config.h` file in the Keypass folder.
+3. Finally, review the settings in the `config.h` file in the esPass folder.
 See included comments for a detailed explanation of what certain defines do.

 4. Flash the ESP32.